steve-metrax/Unifi-Bandwidth-Monitor/README.md

 - Click on "Code" and "Download ZIP"
 - Unzip the file on you local PC
 - Handly the firmware is in the "Firmware" folder

+### Im going to assume you have Thonny installed and the Lilygo T-Display-S3 connected with the correct firmware.